tonym128/tonym128.github.io/_posts/2018-03-26-slownet-fasternet-raspinet.markdown

 ![](/images/2019/08/1450px-Netfilter-packet-flow.svg-opt.jpg)

-The IP Tables result was actually pretty great, but was quite complicated to setup, I modified a [guide](http://lartc.org/howto/lartc.cookbook.fullnat.intro.html) I found and ... we now have the best internet we ever had at home, even though the line is quite slow, it's never felt slow for us again.
+The IP Tables result was actually pretty great, but was quite complicated to setup, I modified a [guide](http://lartc.org/howto/lartc.cookbook.fullnat.intro.html) I found and ... we now have the best internet we ever had at home, even though the line is quite slow, its never felt slow for us again.

 ## A little bit more technical stuff